Engee documentation

 PRF — pulse repetition rate

-Pulse repetition rate specified as a positive scalar.
+The pulse repetition rate, set as a positive scalar.

 Dependencies

-To enable this port, set the Specify PRF as parameters to Input port.
+To enable this port, set the Specify PRF as parameter to Input port.

 scalar

-Elevation angle specified as a scalar.
-The elevation angle must lie in the range from -90° to 90° inclusive.
+The elevation angle, set as a scalar.
+The elevation angle should be in the range from -90° to 90° inclusive.

 Dependencies

-To enable this port, set the Source of elevation angle parameters to Input port.
+To enable this port, set the Source of elevation angle parameter to `Input port'.

 Output

-The angular Doppler response returned as a matrix P on Q. P is given by the Number of Doppler bins parameter and Q is given by the Number of angle bins parameter.
+The angular Doppler response returned as a matrix P by Q. P is set by the Number of Doppler bins parameter, and Q is set by the Number of angle bins parameter.

 Support for complex numbers: Yes

-Angular values of the response matrix returned as a real scalar Q by 1.
+The angular values of the response matrix returned as a real scalar Q by 1.
 The angular values correspond to the columns of the angular Doppler response matrix.
-Q is specified by the parameter Number of angle bins.
+Q is set by the Number of angle bins parameter.

-Doppler response matrix values returned as a real vector P by 1.
+The values of the Doppler response matrix returned as a real vector P by 1.
 The Doppler values correspond to the rows of the angular Doppler response matrix.
-P is set by parameters Number of Doppler bins.
+P is set by the Number of Doppler bins parameter.

 Parameters